-Dr. Harvey Karp is one of America’s most trusted pediatricians and we are thrilled to have him on our podcast again.
+Dr. Harvey Karp is one of America’s most trusted pediatricians, and we are thrilled to have him on our podcast again.
 He is the author of the bestselling books Happiest Baby on the Block and Happiest Toddler on the Block and the video Happiest Baby on the Block, which I highly recommend.
 Dr. Karp has become a household name and has helped millions of parents understand safe infant sleep practices.
-He has guided parents on nurturing their children and relieving some of the stressful issues new parents face.
+He has guided parents in nurturing their children and relieving some of the stressful issues new parents face.
 We couldn’t think of a better person to talk to about this important topic.

 Today Dr. Karp discusses SIDS — what parents need to know and how to reduce the risk of SIDS.
-We talk about the American Academy of Pediatrics (AAP) recently updated sleep guidelines, the new research that found a possible connection to babies at risk of SIDS, and more.
+We talk about the American Academy of Pediatrics (AAP) recently updated sleep guidelines, the new SIDS research that found a possible connection to babies at risk of SIDS, and more.
 There are many ways to reduce the risk of SIDS and practice safe sleep, and Dr. Karp is breaking it all down for us.